Immunoglobulin D: Function

 The function of IgD has been a puzzle in immunology since its discovery in 1964.

 IgD is present in species from cartilaginous fish to humans (with the possible exception of birds).
 This nearly ubiquitous appearance in species with an adaptive immune system demonstrates that IgD may be as ancient as IgM and suggests that IgD has important immunological functions.

 In B cells, the function of IgD is to signal the B cells to be activated.
 By being activated, B cells are ready to take part in the defense of the body as part of the immune system.
 During B cell differentiation, IgM is the exclusive isotype expressed by immature B cells.
 IgD starts to be expressed when the B cell exits the bone marrow to populate peripheral lymphoid tissues.
 When a B cell reaches its mature state, it co-expresses both IgM and IgD.
 A 2016 study by Übelhart and colleagues found that IgD signaling is only triggered by repetitive multivalent immunogens, while IgM can be triggered either by soluble monomeric or by multivalent immunogens.
 Cδ knockout mice (mice that have been genetically altered so that they do not produce IgD) have no major B cell intrinsic defects.
 IgD may have some role in allergic reactions.

 IgD was found to bind to basophils and mast cells and activate these cells to produce antimicrobial factors to participate in respiratory immune defense in humans.
 It also stimulates basophils to release B cell homeostatic factors.
 This is consistent with the reduction in the number of peripheral B cells, reduced serum IgE level and defective primary IgG1 response in IgD knockout mice.

-Structural diversity

-IgD has structural diversity throughout evolution of vertebrates because it is a structurally flexible locus to complement the function of IgM.
-One of the important features of IgD is that it can substitute for the function of IgM in the case of IgM defects.
+IgD was found to be required for efficient selection against self-reacting B cells in mouse germinal centers.

+Expression

 B cells may express IgD by alternative RNA splicing and class switch recombination.
-Alternative splicing is promoted in all jawed vertebrates but class switch recombination occurs only in higher vertebrates and increases diversification of IgD.
-In jawed fishes, the structure of the constant region is highly diverse with amplifications of Cδ exons.
-Different splice variants exist due to alternative splicing.
-In humans and primates, IgD has three Cδ domains and a long H region with an amino-terminal region rich in alanine and threonine residues.
-C-terminal regions are rich in lysine, glutamate and arginine residues modified with O-glycosylation for binding a putative IgD receptor on the surface of activated T cells.
-Human IgD with its H region interacts with heparin and heparan sulphate proteglycans expressed in the basophils and mast cells.
-Mouse IgD has a shorter H region and different amino acid composition modified with N-glycosylation.
+Alternative splicing is promoted in all jawed vertebrates but class switch recombination occurs only in higher vertebrates (including humans) and increases diversification of IgD.